techidaily/site-windows11/source/_posts/steps-for-removing-onedrive-linkage-on-windows-os.md

 ## How to Unlink OneDrive From Your Windows PC

  Start by looking in the taskbar notification area—by default, the bottom right of your taskbar.
-You can[customize the Windows 10 taskbar](https://www.makeuseof.com/tag/7-tips-customizing-windows-10-taskbar/) by pinning items and making it colorful.
+You can [customize the Windows 10 taskbar](https://www.makeuseof.com/tag/7-tips-customizing-windows-10-taskbar/) by pinning items and making it colorful.

 1. If OneDrive is running, you’ll see its icon in the notification area of the taskbar.
 If it isn’t running, launch the application, which you can do via the Start menu.
 2. Right-click on the**OneDrive** icon in the taskbar notification area.